xrnl/aginun/CONTRIBUTING.md

 Any code you submit must:

 - Not have any errors detectable by [ESLint](https://eslint.org/).
 ESLint enables us to easily detect and solve common problems in our code.
+- Be formatted with [Prettier](https://prettier.io/).
+We use prettier to have a consistent and automatic code formatting without having to memorize and follow a style guide.

 To easily write code that meets these requirements, we recommend using [this setup](https://github.com/xrnl/aginun/wiki/Recommended-setup).